-A Grahame Sydney painting has sold for a record price at an auction in Wellington.
+A painting by renowned New Zealand artist Peter McIntyre has fetched a record price at auction in Wellington.

 Maori Family, East Cape sold for $129,000 to a private bidder at auctioneers Dunbar Sloane on Wednesday.
 The work depicts a family gathering pipi on a beach.

 Dunbar Sloane director of arts Helena Walker said it was considered one of McIntyre's best pieces.

 Eight bidders, including several from overseas, had driven the price far beyond its $25-35,000 estimate at the auction.

 Walker said it was by far the most expensive McIntyre painting ever sold in New Zealand.